greenstick/bootstrapping-package-management-on-exacloud/README.md

 ```
 We now have updated compilers, Git, and cURL.
 Yay.

-Note: *Funny enough, there appears to be an [issue](https://github.com/greenstick/bootstrapping-package-management-on-exacloud/issues/1) with Miniconda requiring NumPy to install the compilers (and probably other software), hence the first command above being to install NumPy with pip.
-If anyone comes across any other funky dependencies please let me know.
+Note: *I documented an [issue](https://github.com/greenstick/bootstrapping-package-management-on-exacloud/issues/1) that was brought to my attention regarding Miniconda requiring NumPy to install the compilers (and probably other software).
+The issue may have been user-specific, however, if you find Miniconda complaining about needing some Python module, go ahead and install it e.g. `pip install numpy `.
+Also, if you come across any other funky dependency requirements please let me know.
 Kthxbai.*

 ### Step 4
 We need to update the build references in our `~/.bash_profile` to use the new compilers: